fairyplace-mailer/botcow_assistance/docs/strong_spec.md

 10. Temporary embeddings use TTL policy; official knowledge embeddings do not use ordinary TTL.
 11. Golden core can be installed without modification and surrounding code can be adapted to it.
 12. Contract tests pass.
+13. An owner-triggered bootstrap can populate an empty knowledge database from the repository seed manifest.
+14. Bootstrap creates deterministic source, job, document, and chunk records.
+15. Each ready knowledge document has normalized markdown, chunk records, and embeddings.
+16. Re-running bootstrap or batch ingest is idempotent and resumable.
+17. Unchanged normalized content does not trigger unnecessary re-embedding.
+18. Changed normalized content triggers chunk rebuild and embedding refresh.
+19. Retrieval is executed outside `route.ts` and is wired into assistant orchestration.
+20. Retrieval returns only active chunks from approved knowledge sources.
+21. If retrieval finds no support, the runtime behaves honestly and does not pretend source-backed certainty.
+22. Cleanup cron, if used, performs maintenance only and does not become the primary ingest driver.

 ## 21. Explicit Forbidden Behaviors